globaleaks/whistleblowing-software/documentation/security/ApplicationSecurity.rst

 Reference: https://panopticlick.eff.org/static/browser-uniqueness.pdf

-Data Encryption
+Data encryption
 ===============
-The data, files, messages and metadata exchanged between whistleblowers and recipients is encrypted using the GlobaLeaks Encryption Protocol.
+The data, files, messages and metadata exchanged between whistleblowers and recipients is encrypted using the GlobaLeaks :doc:`EncryptionProtocol`.
 In addition to this GlobaLeaks implements many other encryption components and the following is the set of the main libraries and their main usage:

 * `Python-NaCL <https://github.com/pyca/pynacl>`_: is used for implementing data encryption